FnPIG/data-depth-inference/README.md

 As the name suggests, this method construct consonant confidence structures directly from data using a procedure name data peeling.

 ## When to use this code?
-* The probability distribution of the data-generating mechanism, $P_{X}$ is multivariate (d>2)
+* The probability distribution of the data-generating mechanism, $P_{X}$ is multivariate (d>1)
 * The distribution family (e.g. lognormal) of $P_{X}$ is unkown
 * $P_{X}$ is stationary
 * $X_{i}, i=1,...,n$ are iid samples drown from $P_{X}$
 * For backward propagation, i.e. $P_{X}$ is the distribution of an output quantity and inference is done on the inputs
 * When uncertainty quantification based solely on data is needed: e.g. computing failure probability based on data only
-* When there is scarcity of data (small sample size), so the inferential (epistemic) uncertainty is predominant
+* When data are scarce (small sample size), so when the inferential (epistemic) uncertainty is predominant
 * The model x=f(y) is not available, but runs of the model can be requested offline
 * When the data has inherent uncertainty, i.e. interval uncertainty

-## Why use this code?
+## Why to use this code?
 * It's nonparametric so there is no need to assume a distribution family
 * It's prior-free so no prior knowledge is needed on the parameters to be inferred
 * It's likelihood-free so no stochastic assumption about the error is made
-* It is fully parallel, so only indipendent evaluations of the model are needed
+* It is fully parallel, so only independent evaluations of the model are needed
 * The inferential (epistemic) uncertainty is rigorously quantified
-* The dipendence between the paramters is fully quantified and encoded in the structures
+* The dependence between the parameters is fully quantified and encoded in the structures

 ## When **not** to use this code?
 * The sample size of the data set is way larger than its dimension (use parametric inference instead or prior-based inference)
-* $P_{X}$ is highly non-stationary
+* $P_{X}$ is non-stationary

 ## Unanswered questions